Louvre Museum and Versailles Palace evacuated after bomb threats with France on alert

 Macron urged the people of France to “stay united.”

-Schaeffer reported from Arras, France.
-Associated Press journalists Thomas Padilla in Paris and Nicolas Garriga in Arras, France contributed to this report.
+Jeffrey Schaeffer reported from Arras.
+Thomas Padilla in Paris, and Nicolas Garriga in Arras, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.